stagedml/pylightnix/README.md

 for a subset of Python functions.
 In particular, Pylightnix allows user to

-* Prepare (or, in our terms, **instantiate**) the computation plan aimed at creating a tree of linked immutable **stages** objects, stored in the filesystem.
+* Prepare (or, in our terms, **instantiate**) the computation plan aimed at creating a tree of linked immutable stage objects, stored in the filesystem.
 * Implement (**realize**) the prepared computation plan, access the resulting artifacts.
 Pylightnix is able to handle possible **non-deterministic** results